 Purchasers of our common stock in this offering will experience immediate and substantial dilution in the net tangible book value (tangible assets less total liabilities) per share of our common stock for accounting purposes.
-Our net tangible book value as of September 30, 2016 was approximately \$ million, or \$ per share.
+Our net tangible book value as of December 31, 2016 (after giving effect to our 1.45 to 1 stock split) was approximately \$211.0 million, or \$4.01 per share.

-Pro forma net tangible book value per share is determined by dividing our net tangible book value, or total tangible assets less total liabilities, by our shares of common stock that will be outstanding immediately prior to the closing of this per share (which is the midpoint of the price range set forth on the offering.
-Assuming an initial public offering price of \$ cover page of this prospectus), after giving effect to the sale of the shares in this offering and further assuming the receipt of the estimated net proceeds (after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us), our adjusted pro forma net tangible book value as of , 2016 would have been per share.
-This represents an immediate increase in the net tangible book value approximately \$ million, or \$ per share to our existing shareholders and an immediate dilution to new investors purchasing shares in this of \$ per share, resulting from the difference between the offering price and the pro forma as adjusted net offering of \$ tangible book value after this offering.
+Pro forma net tangible book value per share is determined by dividing our net tangible book value, or total tangible assets less total liabilities, by our shares of common stock that will be outstanding immediately prior to the closing of this offering (after giving effect to our 1.45 to 1 stock split).
+After giving effect to (i) the sale of the shares in this offering and (ii) the conversion of the Series A Preferred Shares into shares of common stock upon the consummation of this offering, and further assuming the receipt of the estimated net proceeds (after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us), our adjusted pro forma net tangible book value as of December 31, 2016 would have been approximately \$382.3 million, or \$4.60 per share.
+This represents an immediate increase in the net tangible book value of \$0.60 per share to our existing common stockholders and an immediate dilution to new investors purchasing shares in this offering of \$9.40 per share, resulting from the difference between the offering price and the pro forma as adjusted net tangible book value after this offering.
 The following table illustrates the per share dilution to new investors purchasing shares in this offering:

-Assumed initial public offering price per share \$ Pro forma net tangible book value per share as of corporate reorganization) , 2016 (after giving effect to the \$ Increase per share attributable to new investors in this offer ring As adjusted pro forma net tangible book value per share (a reorganization and this offering) fter giving effect to the corporate Dilution in pro forma net tangible book value per share to ne ew investors in this offering \$
+Initial public offering price per share \$ 14.00 Pro forma net tangible book value per share as of December 31, 2016 (after giving effect to our 1.45 to 1 stock split and the conversion of the Series A Preferred Shares into common stock) \$ 3.03 Increase per share to existing common stockholders attributable to new investors in this offering \$ 1.57 As adjusted pro forma net tangible book value per share (after giving effect to this offering) \$ 4.60 Dilution in pro forma net tangible book value per share to new investors in this offering \$ 9.40